-The parties are in agreement with respect to costs and the amount of costs to be ordered.
+The parties agree on costs and the amount of costs to be ordered.
 The Panel agrees that this is an appropriate case for costs to be awarded and the amount proposed by the parties is reasonable.

-The Panel orders that the Member pay the College its costs, fixed in the amount of \$1,000 to be paid within six months of the date of the Order.
+The Panel orders that the Member pay the College its costs, fixed in the amount of \$1,000 to be paid within ten months of the date of the Order.

-I, Geneviève Breton, sign this decision and reasons for the decision as Chair of this Discipline panel and on behalf of the members of the Discipline panel.
+I, Stacee Stevenson, sign this decision and reasons for the decision as Chair of this

+Discipline panel and on behalf of the members of the Discipline panel.